robfeldmann/YapDatabaseExtensions/README.md

 # RCSYapDatabaseExtensions

-**This is a fork of Dan Thorpe's YapDatabaseExtensions.
-It was created as my client needed a Swift 3 version immediately, but it also has several other enhancements.
+**This is a fork of Daniel Thorpe's YapDatabaseExtensions, which has not been updated since Swift 2.
+This includes Jim Roepcke's Swift 3 update for a client, which also included several other enhancements.
+This version has been updated for Swift 4 and uses Codable instead of the now deprecated ValueCoding dependency.
 Please see CHANGELOG.md for details.**

 Read Dan Thorpe's introductory blog post about [YapDatabase & YapDatabaseExtensions](http://danthorpe.me/posts/yap-database.html), and a follow up on [YapDatabaseExtensions 2](http://danthorpe.me/posts/yapdatabaseextensions-two--the-swiftening.html).